Religious affiliations of presidents of the United States: Personal beliefs

-The inner beliefs of the presidents are much more difficult to establish than church membership.
-While some presidents have been relatively open about religion, many have been reticent to the point of complete obscurity.
-Researchers have tried to draw conclusions from patterns of churchgoing or religious references in political speeches.
-When explicit statements are absent, it is difficult to assess whether the presidents in question were irreligious, were unorthodox in their beliefs, or simply believed that religion was not a matter for public revelation.

 On the other hand, there are several presidents who considered themselves aligned with a particular church, but who withheld from formal affiliation for a time.
 James Buchanan, for instance, held himself allied with the Presbyterian church, but refrained from joining it until he left office.

-Some presidents changed their beliefs and affiliation at some point in their lives; synthesis of statements and membership from different periods can be misleading.

 Deism and the Founding Fathers

 Deism was a religious philosophy in common currency in colonial times, and some Founding Fathers (most notably Thomas Paine, who was an explicit proponent of it, and Benjamin Franklin, who spoke of it in his Autobiography) are identified more or less with this system.
-Thomas Jefferson became a deist in later life, and Washington, James Madison, James Monroe, and John Tyler are often identified as having some degree of deistic beliefs.
+Thomas Jefferson became a deist in later life, and George Washington, John Adams, Alexander Hamilton, James Madison, James Monroe, and John Tyler are often identified as having some degree of deistic beliefs.